zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch3.md

 The diagrams deserve to be posted prominently on a wall in a team area.
 If the team frequents a wiki, the diagrams might also be uploaded there.
 If a wiki will be largely ignored, don’t bother.
 It’s been said that a wiki can be a place where information goes to die.
 No matter where they are displayed, Context Maps will be hidden in plain sight unless the team pays regular attention to them through meaningful discussion.

-## Projects and Organizational Relationships
+### 3.1.2 Projects and Organizational Relationships 产品和组织映射关系

 To briefly reiterate, SaaSOvation is on a path to develop and refine three products: